Content Performance Reading time

 As mentioned, we’ve included the top 54 sportswear & activewear retailers in the final report, but we can send across data including your company even if you don’t appear.

-Everyone wants to be on page 1 of Google for the most competitive terms.
+Everyone wants to be on page 1 of Google for the most competitive terms and dominate the UK sportswear market share.
 Organic visibility is usually at the top of the list when it comes to SEO strategies for most companies, and there are plenty of factors that can affect why some brands end up winning and some lose out on visibility.
 Here’s what we found for this market.

 Sports Direct remains the market leader by a clear mile despite losing 6% visibility year on year.